fburgerdev/parrot/CONTRIBUTING.md

 Additionally:
 - The description must not exceed 50 characters.
-- The commit body must not exceed 72 characters.
+- Each line in the commit body must not exceed 72 characters.

 ## Releases
 Releases follow these specifications: